Abadie's Kappa and Weighting Estimators of the Local Average Treatment Effect: Estimation and Inference

 Lemma \ref{lemma:abadie} is not the only identification result that allows us to construct consistent estimators of the LATE\@.
 An alternative result is provided by \citet[Theorem 1]{Frolich2007}.
 An implication of this result is that the ratio of any consistent estimator of the average treatment effect (ATE) of $Z$ on $Y$ and any consistent estimator of the ATE of $Z$ on $D$ is consistent for the LATE\@.
 Given our interest in weighting estimators, a natural candidate estimator is

-which was first suggested by \cite{Tan2006}.
-This estimator is equal to the ratio of two weighting estimators of the ATE of $Z$ (on $Y$ and $D$) under unconfoundedness \citep[see, e.g.,][]{HIR2003}.
-The following remark, which has not been precisely stated in previous work, clarifies the relationship between $\hat{\tau}_{t}$ and the Abadie estimators introduced above.
+as suggested by \cite{Tan2006} and \cite{Frolich2007}.
+This estimator is equal to the ratio of two weighting estimators of the ATE of $Z$ (on $Y$ and $D$) under unconfoundedness \citep[cf.][]{HIR2003}.
+The following remark, which has not been precisely stated in previous work, clarifies the relationship between $\hat{\tau}_{t}$ and the other estimators introduced above.

 \begin{remark} $\hat{\tau}_{t} = \hat{\tau}_{a,1}$. \end{remark}

 Remark \ref{remark:equiv} states that $\hat{\tau}_{t}$ and $\hat{\tau}_{a,1}$ are numerically identical, which can be seen by plugging in the expression for $\kappa_{i1}$ into equation (\ref{eq:taua1}):